What Is a Schedule C IRS form?

 Is Schedule C the same as a W-2?

 Schedule C is not the same as a W-2.
-Schedule C reports income earned as a self-employed person either through a sole proprietorship or single-member LLC.
-W-2s report income you’ve earned as an employee of a business.
+Schedule C reports income earned as a self-employed person either through a sole proprietorship or a single-member LLC.
+W-2s report the income you’ve earned as an employee of a business.

-You can earn W-2 income and also still report separate income on Schedule C. This usually requires working as a freelancer, independent contractor, at a side gig, or running your own small business.
-Though, these side incomes will need to come from work you perform regularly and for the expectation of earning a profit, or the income would be considered to come from a hobby and would go on Schedule 1 rather than Schedule C.
+Yes, you can earn W-2 income and also still report separate income on Schedule C. This usually applies if you work as a freelancer, independent contractor, at a side gig, or run your own small business.

 Is Schedule C the same as a 1099?

-A 1099 is not the same as Schedule C. A 1099 typically reports money exchanged between a payor and a payee.
+A 1099 is not the same as Schedule C. A 1099 typically reports the money exchanged between a payor and a payee.
 A copy of a 1099 usually goes to both the payee and the IRS.
-Depending on the type of income earned or 1099 received, you may report this on Schedule C or other Schedules of Form 1040.
+Depending on the type of income earned or 1099 received, you may report this on Schedule C or other schedules of Form 1040.

-For example, if you earn income as a freelance video editor, tutor or rideshare driver, and you’re not an employee for this work, this income would likely be reported to you on a Form 1099-NEC and you would typically include this income on Schedule C of your tax return.
+For example, if you earn income as a freelance video editor, tutor, or rideshare driver, and you’re not an employee for this work, this income would likely be reported to you on a Form 1099-NEC, and you would typically include this income on Schedule C of your tax return.

-However, if you earn income by renting out your property, you will usually report this income on Schedule E. Schedule F is for reporting income from farming.
+If you earn income by renting out your property, you will usually report this income on Schedule E. Schedule F is for reporting income from farming.

 Do I report my 1099-NEC income on Schedule C?

-If you receive a Form 1099-NEC reporting your income earned as a contractor, freelancer or other non-employee job, you'll typically need to report this information on Schedule C. You'll also include all of your eligible business-related expenses in support of your trade or business.
+If you receive a Form 1099-NEC reporting your income earned as a contractor, freelancer, or other non-employee job, you'll typically need to report this information on Schedule C. You'll also include all of your eligible business-related expenses in support of your trade or business.

 Schedule C information includes profits and losses earned by you as a sole proprietor or single-member LLC.
 If you only work as an employee and earn money reported on a W-2, you'll typically not complete a Schedule C for your tax return.

-If you earn money working for yourself, however, you’ll need to collect all of your 1099 forms from clients along with any other income earned through your business and report the income on Schedule C along with all of your eligible business expenses.
+If you earn money working for yourself, however, you’ll need to collect all of your 1099 forms from clients along with any other income earned through your business and report the income on Schedule C, along with all of your eligible business expenses.

-Let a local tax expert matched to your unique situation get your taxes done 100% right with TurboTax Live Full Service.
+Let a local tax expert matched to your unique situation get your taxes done 100% right with TurboTax Expert Full Service.
 Your expert will uncover industry-specific deductions for more tax breaks and file your taxes for you.
 Backed by our Full Service Guarantee.

-You can also file taxes on your own with TurboTax Premium.
-We’ll search over 500 deductions and credits so you don’t miss a thing.
+You can also file taxes on your own with TurboTax Do It Yourself Premium.
+Searches 450+ tax deductions and credits so you get every dollar you deserve.